ZDEEX-COIN/zdeex-archive/INSTALL.md

-# Installing ZdeeX
+# Installing Hush

-Instructions to compile ZdeeX yourself.
+Instructions to compile Hush yourself.

-## Build ZdeeX dependencies
+## Build HUSH dependencies

 The following build process generally applies to Ubuntu (and similar) Linux distributions.
-For best results it is recommended to use Ubuntu Linux 20.04 or later.
+For best results it is recommended to use Ubuntu Linux 16.04 or later.

 ## Swap Space (Optional)
-You will need at least 4GB of RAM to build ZdeeX from git source, OR you can enable a swap file.
+You will need at least 4GB of RAM to build hush from git source, OR you can enable a swap file.
 To enable a 4GB swap file on modern Linux distributions:

 ```sh